100-m/nx.digital/doc/security.md

 ## User management

-Users are managed using a dedicated 3rd party SaaS (Auth0).
+Users are managed using a dedicated third party SaaS (Auth0).
 Auth0 is an authentication and authorization management platform providing customers with a User Interface to manage the users themselves:

 - Create / Delete